 Golden Hour: When Light Becomes Love

-There's a moment each day when the world forgets to be ordinary.
-The sun sits low, shadows stretch long and soft, and everything—stone, skin, petals, water—turns to honey and gold.
-Colors saturate, harshness dissolves, and people become luminous versions of themselves.
+Every day, there comes a moment when the world forgets to be ordinary.
+The sun sits low, shadows become long and soft, and everything around is flooded with a thick, honeyed glow.
 This is golden hour.
-And in Andalusia, it's sacred.
+And in Andalusia, it is special.

 When It Happens